-Option papers
+3-4) Option papers.
+You will take two Option papers from the list given in this Handbook.
 An Option paper is usually studied over a single term, and taught through a combination of lectures and classes and assessed with a three-hour examination at the end of Trinity Term.
 The 'Advanced Language' Option is taught through two or more terms of the year and also examined through a three-hour examination at the end of Trinity Term.
 For each Option paper apart from 'Advanced Language', you will write two essays, each of which will be the subject of an individual or small group tutorial meeting with the Option teacher (sometimes a senior graduate student or postdoc will substitute for the option teacher).

-Students on the 'non-language track' should choose one Option from those offered in Michaelmas term and one in Hilary term (unless taking an 'Advanced Language' Option, since language teaching generally runs across two or more terms).
+Students should choose one Option from those offered in Michaelmas term and one in Hilary term (unless taking an 'Advanced Language' Option, since language teaching generally runs across two or more terms).
 Each student should choose their Option for Michaelmas term (including 'Advanced Language' options) by the end of Noughth Week (Friday 11 October).
 They must choose their Option for Hilary term by the end of Michaelmas term.
 Students should study carefully the Option descriptions included in this Handbook and may discuss their Option choices with their supervisor.